The CCC Dashboard

 If you find that a task is running at an inopportune time and you want to pause it for longer than a few minutes, you can defer the task to a specific time in the future.
 Click CCC's menubar icon to reveal the Dashboard, then choose "Defer..." from the "additional actions" menu for the task.
 A window will appear prompting you to select the date and time that the task should run again.

 The CCC menubar application is named "CCC Dashboard", and is bundled inside of the CCC application file.
 The Dashboard places the CCC icon in the menubar and hosts its associated Dashboard window, but it also provides other proxy-like functionality for CCC's background helper tool.
 The following features are provided by the CCC Dashboard:

 - The advanced options to Restart or Shutdown when a task is finished

 - For tasks configured to run when the source or destination is reattached:

 - Remind me if my task hasn't run in a while

 If you have not configured CCC's user agent to be opened on login, then the features listed above cannot be performed reliably.
 As a result, those features will be disabled until you configure the Dashboard as a login item.
-You can change the CCC Dashboard login item setting in the Dashboard section of CCC's Preferences window at any time.
+You can change the CCC Dashboard login item setting in the Dashboard section of CCC's Settings window at any time.